spraakbanken/swell-project/Correction-annotation_guidelines-and-codebook.md

 * If both the original string and the normalized string are multi-word expressions containing one and the same lexical word, as well as one or more grammatical words which are changed, the L-W tag should be placed on the grammatical word(s) and not on the lexical word, as in the example above where _under tiden_ is exchanged for _med tiden_.
 * If both the original string and the normalized string contain the same lexical morphemes but with another internal structure, the S-Comp tag should be applied rather than the L-W tag.
 Example: _avsnittet av texten_ -> _textavsnittet_
 * If both the original string and the normalized string are multi-word expressions with the same main word (for instance the central noun of a noun phrase), one or several S-tags should be used rather than the L-W tag.
-The following correction is thus not marked as L-W but as S-Other: _min plats_ -> _platsen där jag bor_
+The following correction is thus not marked as L-W but as S-Clause: _min plats_ -> _platsen där jag bor_
 * If both the original and the normalized string are single words, all root morphemes of the word should be changed.
 Otherwise the L-Der tag should be applied.
 Example: _dagsskola_ -> _förskola_

 ### M – Morphological corrections